swapnil6504/ucs745-git-merge-conflict/README.md

 # Simple CLI Calculator

-This project is a simple command-line calculator written in Python.
+This project is an advanced CLI calculator focused on user-friendly input and clear output.

 It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.